Asa003/reverse-shell-v1/README.md

 --> Ultimate Control: Gain complete access to your target machine and wield more control than the system's users themselves, demonstrating the power of reverse shells.

---> Ethical Responsibility: I urge you to use this project responsibly and exclusively in authorized environments, ensuring that ethical standards are upheld.
+I urge you to use this project responsibly and exclusively in authorized environments, ensuring that ethical standards are upheld.